Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Concentration of measure and natural spontaneous collapse

 \subsection{Concentration of measure}

-In this {\it section} we discuss the relation between a general type of mathematical phenomena that appears in functional analysis and metric geometry known as {\it concentration of measure} \cite{Gromov, MilmanSchechtman2001, Talagrand} from one side and Hamilton-Randers theory from the other side.
-The concentration of measure is a general property of regular enough functions in high dimensional topological spaces endowed with a metric and measure structures.
-In a nut-shell, the phenomena of concentration of measure for the category of topological spaces admitting a notion of dimension can be stated as follows,
+The concentration of measure is a general property of regular enough functions defined in high dimensional topological spaces ${\bf T}$ endowed with a metric function $d:{\bf T}\times {\bf T}\to\mathbb{R}$ and a Borel measure $\mu_P$ of finite measure, $\mu_P({\bf T})<\,+\infty$ or a $\sigma$-finite measure spaces (countable union of finite measure spaces)\footnote{There are other technical conditions on the topological and metric structure of {\bf T}, but we shall not entry on these details.
+For details, see \cite{Gromov, MilmanSchechtman2001} and also the introduction from \cite{Talagrand}.}.
+For our applications, we also require that the topological space {\bf T} has associated a local dimension.
+This will be the case, since we shall have that ${\bf T}\cong T^*TM$, which are locally homeomorphic to $\mathbb{R}^{16\,N}$, ${\bf M}_4$ is the four dimensional spacetime and $N$ is the number of sub-quantum molecules defining the Hamilton-Randers system.

+The phenomenon of concentration of measure for the category of topological spaces with a well defined dimension can be stated in the following terms \cite{Talagrand}:

-\\ {\it In a measure metric space of large dimension every real $1$-Lipschitz function of many variables is almost constant almost everywhere.}
+{\bf Concentration of Measure Principle}. {\it In a measure-metric space of large dimension, every real $1$-Lipschitz function of many variables is almost constant almost everywhere.}

-\\ The formalization of concept of concentration makes use of both, the metric properties and the measure properties, providing a precise meaning of {\it almost constant} and {\it almost everywhere}.
-Remarkably, both concepts, the measure structure and the metric structure are independent from each other.
-Hence concentration happens in the category of Gromov mm-spaces \cite{Gromov} and for $1$-Lipschitz functions.
+In the formalization of the concept of concentration of measure one makes use of the metric and measure structures of the space {\bf T} to provide a precise meaning for the notions of {\it almost constant} and {\it almost everywhere}.
+The notions of measure structure $\mu_P$ and metric structure $d:{\bf T}\times {\bf T}\to \mathbb{R}$ are independent from each other.
+Indeed, the standard framework where concentration is formulated is in the category of mm-Gromov spaces \cite{Berger2002, Gromov}.
+The spaces that we shall consider are called $mm$-spaces and will be denoted by triplets of the form $({\bf T},\mu_P,d)$.